It's Sunday.

 I didn't know this but bone cancer is the most painful of cancers and no medication can cut that pain.
 Morphine does nothing.
 She said for the last 4 months of his life, he screamed and cried, yelled and begged for pain relief for hours in a day.
 He slept on the hard floor to ease the pain a bit.
 Her words broke my heart.
 How did she cope?
 How did she manage?
 How did she get thru this?
 Just writing this down hurts me and all I was was a concerned ear to listen to her.
 I can't even fathom what she did and how she did it.

-This conversation was an interesting one in that several other caretakers of loved ones joined in as we waited for our significant others to be radiated
+This conversation was an interesting one in that several other caretakers of loved ones joined in as we waited for our significant others to be radiated.

 Here we were, 6 to 8 of us discussing our loved ones and how to cope.
 How to get them thru each day as comfortable and healthy as possible.